kubecub/go-project-layout/CONTRIBUTING.md

 The documentation for go-project-layout includes:

 + [README.md](https://github.com/kubecub/go-project-layout/blob/main/README.md): This file includes the basic information and instructions for getting started with go-project-layout.
++ [README_zh-CN.md](https://github.com/OpenIMSDK/openim-sdk-core/blob/main/README_zh.md): This file includes the basic information and instructions for getting started with OpenIM in Chinese.
 + [CONTRIBUTING.md](https://github.com/kubecub/go-project-layout/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to go-project-layout's codebase, such as how to submit issues, pull requests, and code reviews.
-+ [DEVELOPGUIDE.md](https://github.com/kubecub/go-project-layout/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing go-project-layout, including information on the project's architecture, coding conventions, and testing practices.
-+ [Official Documentation](nsddd.top): This is the official documentation for go-project-layout, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.
++ [Official Documentation](https://nsddd.top): This is the official documentation for go-project-layout, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.

 Please obey the following rules to better format the docs, which would greatly improve the reading experience.